deusExMac/fsTraversal/README.md

 3) displays the differences between two directories.

 Exporting the fs structure in html is the default operation.
 The general idea is to offer an convenient way to browse/navigate the directory/files
-Works also for network mapped drives (more testing needed though)
+Works also for network mapped drives (more testing needed though).

 # Version